 This guide has been written for ByteStart by journalist, author and public speaker, Rachel Bridge.
 The former Enterprise Editor at The Sunday Times, Rachel currently writes about entrepreneurs and successful people for The Telegraph and The Times.
 Her latest book, Ambition: Why It’s Good to Want More and How to Get It (published by Capstone, £10.99), is available now.

-ByteStart is packed with help and tips on all aspects of starting and running your own small business.
-Check out some of our most popular startup guides;
+ByteStart is packed full with help on all aspects of starting and running your own successful business.
+Try these popular guides for starters;

 - 10 advantages running your business as a limited company has over being a sole trader